slimtoolkit/slim/README.md

 To run `docker-slim` you need to export docker environment variables.
 If you use `docker-machine` you get it when you run `eval "$(docker-machine env default)"`.

+## FAQ

+### Is it safe for production use?

+Yes!
+Either way, you should test your Docker images.

+### What's the best application for DockerSlim

+DockerSlim will work for any dockerized application; however, DockerSlim automates app interactions for applications with an HTTP API.
+You can use DockerSlim even if your app doesn't have an HTTP API.
+You'll need to interact with your application manually to make sure DockerSlim can observe your application behavior.

 ## USAGE

 `./docker-slim [info|build] [--http-probe|--remove-file-artifacts] <IMAGE_ID_OR_NAME>`